New state and federal laws allow Ohio residents to keep children insured on a parent’s health insurance policy past age 23.

-Those who are insured through an employer based group health insurance plan and those who have purchased individual or family insurance can keep their children covered for several more years if necessary.
+Those who are insured through an employer based group health insurance plan – and those who have purchased individual or family insurance – can keep their children covered longer under these rules.

 Under the state of Ohio law, there are eligibility requirements.
 The prospective insured must be:

 Under Federal law the child can be married or unmarried but must be: